06 December 2017

 Three people standing in a forrest

 Magnus Berggren, Professor Linköping University, Lisbeth Olsson, Professor Chalmers and Lars Berglund, Professor KTH and director of WWSC.
-Johan Bodell/Chalmers
+Photographer: Johan Bodell/Chalmers

 The total investment for research into new materials from Swedish forestry raw materials is currently just over SEK 1 billion.
 The new investment of SEK 400 million will be used for fundamental research that can provide a basis for developing a new generation of innovative materials from trees.
 WWSC 2.0 will focus on nanotechnology and specially designed materials from wood, cellulose, lignin and hemicellulose.